 5 Ecological types of desert plants

 People have called all plants that grow in dry areas xerophytes.
 This is not appropriate.
-For in every arid region there are sites which guarantee the plants a permanently very good water supply, for example in the oases.
+This is because in every arid region there are sites which guarantee the plants a permanently very good water supply, for example in the oases.
 In such locations species even of the humid tropics can grow.
 In the rainless desert near Aswan (► Fig. F-3), for example, coconut palms, mango, mate, papaya, batata, cassava, camphor tree, mahogany tree, coffee, pomegranate, and many species of the Indian monsoon forests are cultivated on an island in the Nile with artificial irrigation.
 In the dense stand, the microclimate is less extreme than in the open desert.
 Also, under natural conditions, plants can grow in groundwater-bearing dry valleys that are not exposed to water shortages and therefore have no adaptations to drought.
 Moreover, in most deserts there is at least temporarily a short wet season.
 It is lacking only in the Central Sahara, the Namib, and the Peruvian-Chilean deserts.
 Species that develop in these humid periods (therophytes, ephemerals) and survive the rest of the time as seeds (therophytes) or in the soil (geophytes = ephemeroids) also show no special adaptations to water shortage, apart from the strongly developed root system mentioned above.

 A distinction between drought-evading and drought-bearing species is ecologically illogical.
 All endure drought, some as seeds (ephemerals) or tubers, or bulbs (ephemeroids), others in a latent life state such as the poikilohydric low plants (algae, lichens), but also a number of ferns (Cheilanthes, Notholaena) or Selaginella species and even flowering plants, of which Myrothamnus flabellifolia (Rosales) is the best known (◘ Fig. F-18).
 The succulents and xerophytes persist in a reduced-active state.